Intravesicular Mitomycin (Mutamycin®, Mitomycin-C, Zusdori™- Given into the bladder)

 Possible Side Effects of Mitomycin Given Into the Bladder

-- Mitomycin can cause skin irritation if it comes into contact with the skin.
-Washing the area with soap and water after urinating can reduce this risk.
+- Mitomycin can cause skin irritation if it comes into contact with your skin.
+Washing the area with soap and water after urinating can lower this risk.

 - Some patients will develop a bladder infection after this procedure.
-If you experience an urgency to urinate, burning or pain with urination, blood in the urine or fever, notify your healthcare team right away.
+If you have an urgency to urinate, burning or pain with urination, blood in the urine or fever, tell your provider right away.

 - Intravesicular chemotherapy may cause burning with urination, cramps and diarrhea.